 Myth #9 There Is Only One Good Way To Practice Mindfulness

-Mindfulness is a journey of self-discovery, the art of savoring the present moment, a powerful way to unleash your natural creativity, an incredible possibility to embrace your inner child, and of course an effective way to relax and unwind.
+Mindfulness is a journey of self-discovery, the art of savouring the present moment, a powerful way to unleash your natural creativity, an incredible possibility to embrace your inner child, and of course an effective way to relax and unwind.
 Sounds great, right?

 But the way you choose to practice Mindfulness depends only on you.
 Honestly, I don’t believe that there’s only one good way to practice it.
 It’s like telling someone that there is only one good way to live their life.
 That’s an absurd idea.

-All these Mindfulness-based techniques you can find in books, podcasts, blog articles or youtube videos are given for guidance only to give you an idea how can you start your practicing Mindfulness but in my personal opinion you can and you should modify and adapt those techniques to your personal needs to create the results you want.
+All these Mindfulness-based techniques you can find in books, podcasts, blog articles or youtube videos are given for guidance only to give you an idea of how can you start your practising Mindfulness but in my personal opinion you can and you should modify and adapt those techniques to your personal needs to create the results you want.

 Practice Mindfulness-based techniques as you use a personalization app for making your smartphone truly yours.
 Add features you like, set up personalized gesture controls and change the color scheme and make it the way it suits you.
 Customize your Mindfulness practice as you customize your smartphone.

 Practising Mindfulness is about embracing the present moment, living in alignment with your life purpose, achieving your goals, cultivating the sweetness of doing nothing surrounded by your loved ones and being grateful for what you have.
 If you’re authentic you cannot do it wrong.
 It’s a personal journey, not a collective goal.
 And everyone’s journey is different, unique and special just like their personal needs, wants and attitude towards life.
 And that’s the beauty of life.